huggingface/blog/object-detection-leaderboard.md

 The Hugging Face Hub has [hundreds of object detection models](https://huggingface.co/models?pipeline_tag=object-detection) pre-trained in different datasets, able to identify and localize various object classes.

-Specific type of object detection models, called _zero-shot_, can receive additional text queries to search for target objects described in the text.
-This way, these detectors can detect objects they haven't seen during training.
+One specific type of object detection models, called _zero-shot_, can receive additional text queries to search for target objects described in the text.
+These models can detect objects they haven't seen during training, instead of being constrained to the set of classes used during training.

-However, the detectors' diversity goes beyond the range of output classes they can recognize.
+The diversity of detectors goes beyond the range of output classes they can recognize.
 They vary in terms of underlying architectures, model sizes, processing speeds, and prediction accuracy.

 A popular metric used to evaluate the accuracy of predictions made by an object detection model is the **Average Precision (AP)** and its variants, which will be explained later in this blog.